BradT615/HammingEncoding-Decoding/README.md

 ### Decoding Process

-The decoding process reads lines from the `Homework #3 - Decoding Text.txt` file and performs the following steps for each line:
+The decoding process reads lines from the `Decoding Text.txt` file and performs the following steps for each line:

 1. Convert the ASCII-encoded characters into integers.